AIRSHOW-$100 bln Boeing order bonanza to dominate Dubai show

 The United Arab Emirates is moving closer to a long-awaited decision on whether to buy up to 60 UK-backed Eurofighter Typhoons or French Rafale fighters.
 It is also expected to buy 25 Lockheed Martin F-16 fighters, sources familiar with the deal told Reuters.

 “These countries may be in disagreement with the U.S. over Iran, Syria and other issues, but their military relationship remains strong,” Karasik said.
-(Additional reporting by Peter Apps, Andrea Shalal-Esa and Alwyn Scott; Editing by David Goodman and David Evans)
+(Additional reporting by Peter Apps, Andrea Shalal-Esa and Alwyn Scott; Editing by David Goodman)